0xnexusflip/nexusflip/README.md

 #### 🤔 Who am I?
 - 🕵🏿 Smart Contract/Fullstack Engineer with 10+ years of development experience and 2 years of Blockchain engineering experience.
 - ❤️‍🔥 My main development interest areas are Decentralized Finance Smart Contracts with a strong focus on Automated Market Maker design, as well as Smart Contract Security.
-- 🫂 Assisted 3 different DeFi projects in reaching production launch, namely leading the Product/Engineering team at Poolshark Labs, and have been an active contributor in several other projects.
+- 🫂 Assisted 4 different DeFi projects in reaching production launch, namely leading the Product/Engineering team at Poolshark Labs and bera.buzz, and have been an active contributor in several other projects.
-- 🔎 Currently assisting bera.buzz as a Smart Contract Engineer.
 - 🤝 I’m actively looking to collaborate on anything DeFi and security related.
 Let's keep it permissionless!
 [My CV](https://docs.google.com/document/d/13vQkV5Q1rJr3vEjlZ_20pcpExPRVrRP_EHE_sN2N_IE/edit?usp=sharing)
 - 📫 Ask me anything!
 You can reach me at [0xnexusflip@gmail.com](mailto:0xnexusflip@gmail.com) or via [Telegram](https://t.me/zeroxnexus).